angelahe/redux-todo2/READMENOTES.md

 - for sending payloads of information from your application to your store using store.dispatch
 - plain javascript
 - must have a type property
+- initiate a dispatch by passing the result of an action to the dispatch function
+- describe what happened but not how the app state changes

+e.g.
+dispatch(addTodo(text))
+dispatch(completeTodo(index))
+OR
+- create a bound action creator that automatically dispatches e.g. const boundAddTodo = text => dispatch(addTodo(text))
+const boundCompleteTodo = index => dispatch(completeTodo(index))
+VIA
+store.dispatch() but more likely with connect()

+### reducers
+- specify how the application state changes in response to actions sent to the store

 ## further reading
 for how to structure actions